sthenusan/Machine-Learning-Project/README.md

       1. Exploratory Analysis of the Data
       2. Pre-processing of the same Data
       3. Selection of the Model and traing the model for prediction.

+## Data Exploration and Analysis

+1. First we will go through each columns one by one to explore and understand what is the contend of each columns.

+        Features

+        amount_tsh - Amount of water to pump date_recorded - Date of data insertion
+        funder - Who founded the well
+        gps_height - Altitude of the well
+        installer - Organization that installed it
+        longitude - GPS coordinates
+        latitude - GPS coordinates
+        wpt_name - Pump name (if it has one) num_private - Number
+        basin - Geographic basin
+        subvillage - Geographical location
+        region - Geographic location
+        region_code - Geographic location (in code)
+        district_code - Geographic location (in code)
+        lga - Geographical location
+        ward - Geographical location
+        population - Population by the well
+        public_meeting - True / False
+        recorded_by - Group entering this data
+        scheme_management - Who manages the pump
+        scheme_name - Who runs the pump
+        permit - Whether the pump is allowed or not construction_year - Year of construction of the pump extraction_type - Pump extraction type
+        extraction_type_group - Pump extraction type
+        extraction_type_class - Pump extraction type
+        management - How the pump is managed management_group - How the pump is managed payment - Cost of water
+        payment_type - Cost of water
+        water_quality - Water quality
+        quality_group - Water quality
+        quantity - Amount of water
+        quantity_group - Amount of water
+        source - Water source
+        source_type - Water source
+        source_class - Water source
+        waterpoint_type - Pump type
+        waterpoint_type_group - Pump type

+        Labels

+        functional - The pump works and does not need to be repaired functional needs repair - Works, but needs repair non functional - The water pump does not work